Constructor (video game): Ports

-The game was later ported to the PlayStation, Mac OS and Windows-native Directxx3.
+The game was later ported to the PlayStation, Mac OS and Windows-native DirectX 3.

 On January 14, 2010, System 3 Software re-released Constructor for Sony PSP and PS3 systems in Europe via the PlayStation Network.

 A remake of the original was heading to tablets and other platforms in 2013.
 On March 29, 2013, it was announced that Constructor would make a return and also debut on tablets.

 A HD version of Constructor was announced by System 3 on July 31, 2015.
 It was originally planned to be released on January 29, 2016, but was delayed six times.
 It was first delayed until April 29, 2016, then postponed to late summer 2016, January 31, 2017, February 28, 2017, April 28, 2017 with a new projected date of May 26, 2017, on PC, PS4 and Xbox One, with a Nintendo Switch version to be released later in the year.
 The delays with the release were attributed to new features being added to enrich the gameplay, as the game's development progressed.

 The Nintendo Switch version, Constructor Plus, was eventually released in 2019.